Md-Emon-Hasan/Python-from-Kaggle/README.md

 Through the development process, several key lessons were learned:

 - **Enhanced Python Skills:** Improved proficiency in Python programming through practical exercises and real-world examples.
-- **Data Manipulation and Visualization:** Gained a deeper understanding of data manipulation techniques and visualization tools.
 - **Machine Learning Fundamentals:** Acquired foundational knowledge in machine learning and its applications using Python.

 ---